C1587S/OffenderDS/README.md

 - Nombre del Repositorio: ``OffendersDS``.
 - Estructura de carpetas para un proyecto de python:
-- Dataset original: United States Sentencing Commission Individual O ender Data Sets [https://kevinhayeswilson.com/data.html]
+- Dataset original: United States Sentencing Commission Individual O ender Data Sets <[https://kevinhayeswilson.com/data.html]/>
 - Descripción de los datos

-La Comisión de Sentencias de Estados Unidos, una agencia independiente The US Sentencing Commission puts out a yearly report which includes every sentence which was meted out in the federal court system.
+La Comisión de Sentencias de Estados Unidos, una agencia independiente del órgano judicial The US Sentencing Commission puts out a yearly report which includes every sentence which was meted out in the federal court system.
 USSC puts these files out in a very non-standard fixed-width format along with SAS and SPSS programs to read them into those programs.

 The U.S. Sentencing Commission is an independent agency in the judicial branch of government created by the Sentencing Reform Act of 1984.
 Congress enacted the SRA in response to widespread disparity in federal sentencing, ushering in a new era of federal sentencing through the creation of the Commission and the promulgation of federal sentencing guidelines.